siriusbeans/nocturnal/README.md

 # nocturnal.finance - a simple UI for incentivized publically executed Uniswap limit orders

--Swaps are executed on Uniswap
+-All swaps are executed on Uniswap
--Supported uniswap pairs are limited, but additional pair oracles will be continuously deployed overtime
+-Supported uniswap pairs are limited initially, but additional pair oracles will be continuously deployed overtime
 -User sets the swap price limit(s) of the asset pair, and also swap slippage %
 -User deposits assets to deposit pool contract and receives an ERC721 in return
 -User is rewarded ERC20 NOCT tokens after swap limit order is executed and swapped asset is claimed